-The Natural News wants to boost your immune system.
-Of course part of the purpose of boosting your immune system, but to avoid vaccines:
+Natural News wants to boost your immune system.
+Of course, part of the purpose of boosting your immune system, is to avoid vaccines:

 …illogically claiming that your lack of a vaccine somehow causes other people who are already vaccinated to catch the flu.
 Yeah, I know, it makes no sense, but then again the entire vaccine industry is based on the same fantasy logic as unicorns, fairies, leprechauns and garden gnomes.

 And, for the record, all the healthiest people walking around who don’t catch the flu are the ones who refuse flu shots while taking care of their immune system.
 It’s the vaccinated people who always seem to be sick for one reason or another, have you noticed?